Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Magnetic Order

 \section{Magnetic Order}

-We first investigate the magnetic order of KCSO using elastic neutron scattering measured on the HYSPEC neutron spectrometer (see Methods).
-Figures~\ref{fig:1}c-e show magnetic elastic scattering at 0.1~K in the $(hk0)$, $(hhl)$, and $(k\bar{k}l)$ planes under 0~T and 7~T magnetic fields applied along the $\bf c$-axis.
-A 12~K dataset was subtracted as background.
-In zero field, despite the absence of sharp peaks in $C_{\rm p}(T)$ data \cite{zhong2020frustrated}, elastic scattering sharply concentrates at $(\frac{1}{3} \frac{1}{3})$, the K points of the 2D Brillouin zone (Fig.~\ref{fig:1}c) and exhibits a rod-like character in the $(hhl)$ plane (Fig.~\ref{fig:1}d).
-This indicates a quasi-2D $\sqrt{3}\times\sqrt{3}$ magnetic order.
-The absence of scattering at the $\Gamma$ points shows that the dipole moment of each layer vanishes within the correlation volume defined by the $(\frac{1}{3} \frac{1}{3})$ rod.
-In a 7~T field, the $(\frac{1}{3} \frac{1}{3})$ rod-like scattering is enhanced, and 3D Bragg peaks develop at $\Gamma$ points (Fig.~\ref{fig:1}c,e), consistent with field-induced quasi-2D Up-Up-Down (UUD) order.
+We start by investigating static magnetism in KCSO through elastic magnetic neutron scattering.
+Fig.~\ref{fig:1}a-c show background-subtracted data acquired at $T=0.1$~K in the $(hk0)$, $(hhl)$, and $(k\bar{k}l)$ reciprocal lattice planes under 0~T and 7~T magnetic fields applied along the $\bf c$-axis (${\bf H}\parallel {\bf c}$).
+In zero field, despite the absence of sharp peaks in $C_{\rm p}(T)$ data, \cite{zhong2020frustrated} elastic scattering is sharply concentrated at the K points $(\frac{1}{3} \frac{1}{3})$ of the 2D Brillouin zone (Fig.~\ref{fig:1}a) and exhibits a rod-like character in the $(hhl)$ plane (Fig.~\ref{fig:1}b).
+This indicates quasi-2D $\sqrt{3}\times\sqrt{3}$ magnetic order.
+The absence of scattering at the $\Gamma$ points reveals that the dipole moment of each layer vanishes within the correlation volume defined by the $(\frac{1}{3} \frac{1}{3})$ rod.
+In a 7~T field, the intensity of the $(\frac{1}{3} \frac{1}{3})$ rod scattering is enhanced, and 3D Bragg peaks develop at the $\Gamma$ points (Fig.~\ref{fig:1}a,c).
+This indicates Up-Up-Down (UUD) type ferrimagnetic order, in which the triangular lattice planes share a uniform magnetization but otherwise remain uncorrelated with each other.

-Figure~\ref{fig:1}f shows the magnetic elastic scattering at $(\frac{1}{3}\frac{1}{3}l)$ at 0.1~K for 0~T and 7~T magnetic fields, while \red{Figure~\ref{fig:1}g extends the $l$ coverage of magnetic elastic scattering at $(\frac{1}{3}\frac{1}{3}l)$ and $(\frac{2}{3}\frac{2}{3}l)$}, measured in zero field without final energy resolution on the HB-3A neutron diffractometer (see Methods).
-The broad peaks versus $l$ indicate quasi-2D magnetic order with moments predominantly oriented along the $\bf c$-axis.
-The dashed and solid lines in Figure~\ref{fig:1}f,g represent calculations based on the following expression for neutron diffraction from an anisotropic quasi-2D magnetic structure with ($\alpha\neq0$) and without ($\alpha=0$) inter-plane correlations: